jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Nevron creatures you control get +1/+1.
 At the beginning of your upkeep, create a 1/1 colorless Nevron creature token.
 Sacrifice a Nevron: Draw a card.
+---
+Verso: What happened to her?
+Maelle: I bet Clea hated Maman's portrait of her.
+So she painted over her.

 3/4
 ```